Kailexi/RUDN_sem1/README.md

-RUDN semestr 1 Python tasks for getting an A+
+RUDN semester 1 Python tasks for getting an A+